 Thesis Research: Evaluation of Data-Driven Hint Generation for Learning Programming

-For my thesis work, I plan to run a series of studies that will investigate how we can best design data-driven feedback and hints to help students learn programming.
-First, I will run a classroom study to investigate student help-seeking needs and beliefs; second, I will run a usability study to determine how different feedback types affect student work; third, I'll run a classroom study to determine the actual affect of hints/feedback on learning.
+For my thesis work, I ran a series of studies that investigated how we can best design data-driven feedback and hints to help students learn programming.
+First, I ran a classroom study to investigate student help-seeking needs and beliefs; second, I ran a usability study to determine how different feedback types affected student work; third, I ran a classroom study to determine the actual affect of hints/feedback on learning.

 Rivers, K. (2015).
 Designing a Data-Driven Tutor Authoring Tool for CS Educators.
 In Proceedings of the eleventh annual International Conference on International Computing Education Research. pp. 277-278. [poster] (Doctorial Consortium)